gianniprocida/kafka-based-compensation-processing-system/README.md

 docker build -t compensation-rates-consumer .
 ```

 This docker image contains the instruction to run a consumer that reads messages from the `compensation` topic and writes each message to a file (shared/data.json).
-Those data will be made available to the other consumer using this multi-container and volumes.
+Those data will be made available to the other consumer using this multi-container setup and shared volumes.
+This consumer will be part of the consumer group called `compensation.grp-1`

-This consumer will be part of the consumer group called `compensation.grp-1` because we want to separate the two flow of data coming from two diffent topics namely `compensation` and `employee.` ee the `myapp.yaml` file for more info.
+# Build

 Navigate to the `calculator` directory and run the following command to build a Docker image named `calculator` using the Dockerfile in the current directory: